pascaldekloe/seeq/README.md

 * Media Type
 * Sequence Number

+*Live* streams are subject to contious growth, as opposed to suspended streams.
 Read access is limited to chronological iteration.
-Reads may start at a sequence number (offset) though.
+Reads may start at any offset though.

 *Aggregates* consume streams to collect information for one or more specific questions/queries.
 The limited scope allows for more optimization on each case.